Gift-Chukwudi/sql_sales_analysis_p1/README.md

 ## Findings

-- **Customer Demographics**: The dataset contains 2,000 records representing customers across various age groups.
+- **Customer Demographics**: The dataset contains 2,000 records (1997 after data cleaning) representing customers across various age groups.
 Sales are distributed among three main product categories: Electronics, Clothing, and Beauty.
 - **High-Value Transactions**: Several transactions exceeded a total sale amount of 1,000, indicating premium purchases, with the highest sale recorded at 2,000.
 - **Sales Trends**: Monthly sales analysis revealed fluctuations throughout the year.
 July 2022 was the peak month for sales in 2022, while February 2023 recorded the highest sales for that year.
 - **Customer Insights**: